-In the pursuit of her artistic dream Annette took numerous community and college courses/classes, including watercolour, pottery, acrylic painting, block-printing, acrylic pours, and faux-finishing.
+In keeping my dream of becoming a visual artist alive, I took numerous community and college courses/classes over the years, including watercolour, pottery, acrylic painting, block-printing, and faux-finishing.

-Annette used to think her art journey was an interrupted one, but now she realizes she has been on an ever-advancing journey of discovery.
-Now, if she can borrow the words that Vincent Van Gogh once wrote to his brother Theo:
+I used to think my art journey was an interrupted one, but now I realize I have been on an ever-evolving journey of creativity and if I can borrow the words Vincent Van Gogh once wrote to his brother, Theo: